YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Overall, AttnCNP performs quite well in this setting.
 Next, we turn our attention (pun intended) to a more realistic setting, where we do not have access to the underlying data generating process: images.
-In our experiments, we consider images as functions from the 2d integer grid (denoted $\mathbb{Z}^2$) to pixel space (this can be grey-scale or RGB, depending on the context).
+In our experiments, we consider images as functions from the 2d integer grid (denoted $\mathbb{Z}^2$) to pixel space (this can be grey-scale or RGB, depending on the data).

 ```{figure} ../images/images_as_functions.png
 ---